Halifax Dukes: 1965 season

 In the middle of June, the promotion found a way of strengthening the side.
 Clive Hitch was still struggling to come to terms with the high banking of the Shay track, and was allowed to move on to Long Eaton and in came the much travelled Tommy Roper after spells with Sheffield and Long Eaton earlier in the season.
 Roper immediately started hitting high scores and was soon an effective fourth heat leader.
-Boocock and Younghusband were now almost unbeatable round the Shay, and hitting high scores on the teams travels as well.
+Boocock and Younghusband were now almost unbeatable round the Shay, and hitting high scores on the team's travels as well.
 With Dennis Gavros and Bert Kingston beginning to provide regular support from the lower end of the team the "Dukes" were becoming a team to be reckoned with.

 Substantial home wins were now becoming the norm, culminating in a 62-16 thrashing of a sorry Cradley Heath Heathens side on 10 July with Boocock, Younghusband, Roper and Elliott all gaining full or paid maximums.
 A first league away win, 41-36 at Long Eaton provided revenge for the opening night defeat at the Shay, and initiated a run of 4 further away wins (at the Poole Pirates, Edinburgh Monarchs, Swindon Robins and Glasgow Tigers) out of the remaining 7 away matches.
 Combined with a solid set of home wins during the remainder of the season, the Dukes soared up the table to finally finish in 5th place.
 This could easily have been 3rd had the away match with Cradley Heath been ridden, but this fixture was left unfulfilled following two rain-offs.

 Overall, the weakish looking team at the start gelled over the early part of the season, added some strength in Roper midway through the year and finished almost as strongly as the League Champions, West Ham.
 Boocock and Younghusband had justified the promotor's faith by developing into established British League stars, and Eric Boothroyd had taken on the mantle of captain with aplomb – both in encouraging the younger riders and in delivering match winning performances in support of the top two.
 Bryan Elliott had faded slightly after some promising early season performances, but still provided solid second-string support throughout.
 Tommy Roper provided the catalyst for the late season recovery by delivering a fourth heat leader performance.
 Of the Aussies, Dennis Gavros had been the pick of the bunch and Bert Kingston had held a team spot all year.
 Crowd levels were high all year.
 It was a season for consolidation with the promise of more to come in 1966.